Guide to Buying Hockey Sticks - Find the Perfect Stick for Your Game

 By establishing a 'pocket' for the ball or puck, the blade curve improves control and facilitates consistent, powerful shots.

-Deciding Between a Left-Handed or Right-Handed Hockey Stick
+Deciding Between a Left-Handed or Right-Handed Hockey stick

 The choice of a left-handed or right-handed hockey stick hinges on the hand you employ to guide the stick.
 If your right hand is on top, opt for a left-handed stick (and vice versa).
 The side from which you shoot is irrelevant to being naturally left- or right-handed—it's purely about comfort.